gohugoio/hugo/content/content-management/urls.md

 hugo config | FINDSTR /I canon
 ```

-## Overriding URLS in Front Matter
+## Overriding URLS with Front Matter

-**Need explanation of *slug* and *url* here**
+In addition to specifying permalink values in your site configuration for different sections of content, Hugo provides even more granular for individual pieces of content.

+Both `slug` and `url` can be defined in individual front matter.
+For more information on content destinations at build time, seee [Content Organization][contentorg].

 ## Relative URLs

 By default, all relative URLs are left unchanged by Hugo, which can be problematic when you want to make your site browsable from a local file system.

-Setting `relativeURLs` to `true` in your [site configuration][configuration] will cause Hugo to rewrite all relative URLs to be relative to the current content.
+Setting `relativeURLs` to `true` in your [site configuration][config] will cause Hugo to rewrite all relative URLs to be relative to the current content.

 For example, if the `/post/first/` page contained a link to `/about/`, Hugo would rewrite that URL to `../../about/`.

-[configuration]: /getting-started/configuration/
+[config]: /getting-started/configuration/
-[Content Organization]: /content-management/organization/
+[contentorg]: /content-management/organization/
-[flag from the command line]: /getting-started/usage/
 [front matter]: /content-management/front-matter/
 [multilingual]: /content-management/multilingual/
 [sections]: /content-management/sections/
-[site configuration]: /project-organization/configuration/
+[usage]: /getting-started/usage/